Ramkumar175/annotell-python/docs-src/docs/input-api/overview.md

     calibration_id: Optional[str] # Required if using lidar sensors
 ```

-The fields contain all of information required to create the input.
+The fields contain all of the information required to create the input.

 ### External Id
 Whenever an input is uploaded it automatically gets an unique UUID, this is used as the primary identifier by Annotell and by all of our internal systems.
 However, in order to make communication around specific inputs easier we also allow for clients to include any kind of identifier to the input via the external id.